valentin2105/Kubernetes-Saltstack/README.md

 - This configuration use ECDSA certificates (you can switch to `rsa` if needed in `certs/*.json`).
 - You can tweak Pod's IPv4 Pool, enable IPv6, change IPv6 Pool, enable IPv6 NAT (for no-public networks), change BGP AS number, Enable IPinIP (to allow routes sharing of different cloud providers).
 - If you use `salt-ssh` or `salt-cloud` you can easily scale new workers.
-- Kubernetes-master H/A will be available soon (need some tests).
-- Kubernetes v1.9.x will be available soon.

  	Let's **scale new workers** in minutes and **effortlessly manage** Kubernetes cluster.